harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 :::

-You can add runtime inputs to a pipeline during a step or stage execution.
-For example, for a custom stage with a Shell Script step with a runtime input field, you will be prompted to enter the input during the execution just before starting the Shell Script step.
+You can configure runtime inputs to a pipeline to be supplied during a step or stage execution.
+For example, you can configure a custom stage with a Shell Script step with a runtime input field with this property, you will be prompted to enter the input during the execution just before starting the Shell Script step.

 If a custom stage is setup with runtime input, you can enter a shell script when prompted by Harness during execution.

 If a Harness Approval step is setup with runtime input, you can specify the Harness groups that will approve that step during pipeline execution.

-You can select the following runtime input types for a step or stage during execution:

-* Allowed values (`allowedValues()`)
-* Default value (optional) (`default()`)
-* Request input value when step/stage is being executed (`executionInput()`)

-You can add execution inputs in this format: `<+input>.default(DefaultInputValue).executionInput()`.
+In the Pipeline Studio, you can configure Execution time runtime inputs, by first selecting "Runtime input" for an input field.
+Then, click the settings icon next to the input field.
+A configuration popup appears.
+In this popup, you can select the checkbox for "Request input value when the Stage/Step is being executed".

+In the YAML, this configuration can be done by adding the `executionInput()` method to an input field.
+For example, `<+input>.executionInput()`.
+This method can be used in combination with the Allowed Values and Default methods.

 For example:
 * `<+input>.allowedValues(value1,value2).executionInput()` - During execution, you will be prompted to enter `value 1` and `value 2` inputs.
 Only `value1` and `value2` values will be allowed as valid inputs.
 * `<+input>.allowedValues(value1,value2).default(value1).executionInput()` - During execution, you will be prompted to enter `value 1` and `value 2` inputs.
 Only `value1` and `value2` values will be allowed as valid inputs. `value1` is the default input in this example, so it appears as the default input in the prompt.